Lawmakers react to the Attorney General's nursing home report

-BUFFALO, N.Y. — BUFFALO, N.Y. -- The NYS Attorney General's nursing home report just came out Thursday, and we are getting reaction from our lawmakers.
+BUFFALO, N.Y. — The New York State Attorney General's nursing home report released Thursday garnered reaction from many Western New York lawmakers on both sides of the aisle.

 Ortt said in-part, "For months, Governor Cuomo and his administration have refused to be transparent or take any responsibility for actions they have taken during this public health crisis -- including the deadly March 25, 2020 order to send COVID-positive patients into nursing homes.
 By underreporting COVID deaths in nursing homes by as much as 50 percent, the Department of Health has betrayed the public trust.
 To repair that broken trust, I am calling on Health Commissioner Howard Zucker to resign."

-On a call with reporters Thursday afternoon, the Senator Minority Leader had strong words about the Attorney Genera's report.
+On a call with reporters Thursday afternoon, the Senator Minority Leader also had strong words about the report.

 "There's no other way to put this.
 It is a lie.
-It is a lie to the people of New York State that this report has uncovered by the Attorney General," said Ortt.
+It is a lie to the people of New York State that this report has uncovered by the Attorney General," Ortt said.

 State Senator Ortt said again on the call that he wants the New York State Health Commissioner, Howard Zucker, to resign.

-"This is a gross dereliction of duty in the middle of the worst public health crisis that this state probably has ever seen certainly in our lifetimes, and we have a executive agency reporting directly to the Governor misleading the people of New York in a variety of ways, and again, I think this could just be the tip of the iceberg," said Ortt.
+"This is a gross dereliction of duty in the middle of the worst public health crisis that this state probably has ever seen certainly in our lifetimes, and we have an executive agency reporting directly to the governor misleading the people of New York in a variety of ways, and again, I think this could just be the tip of the iceberg," Ortt said.

+Late Thursday, 2 On Your Side also spoke with Assembly Majority Leader Crystal Peoples-Stokes, who said she didn't think it was the time to place blame but praised the Attorney General for "doing the people's work."

+"This is not about blame, this is about making sure this never happens again, and so I think we need to look further into the attorney general's report, and the state health department needs to do its own total investigation into individual nursing homes more specifically," Peoples-Stokes said.

 "The report issued by the Attorney General sheds a disturbing light on the true number of COVID-19 deaths in New York nursing homes.
 It illustrates the lack of transparency by the governor's office and the administration's failure to adequately protect our most vulnerable residents.